WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Feel Like Utter And Complete Shit
 I Want To Drink A Monster Because That Usually Helps But Then Theres Just Gonna Be More Of....This

+I Think The Worst PArt About Being Raped To Death Is That while Your Name, Face And Family Are All Across The News There Will Be countless Police Officers, Investigators/Detectives, Forensics, Mortuars and So Many Other Pepole Poking Around You Insides Like; Really?
+This Is So Not The Time For That!
+I Think Id Least Want People Touching My Dead Body If The Cause Of My Death Was Someone Touching My Live Body

+Theres A Chunk Of My Stuff Missing From This Page

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Real mommy doms get drunk and throw wine glasses at you and scream and you and then cry and say they&#39;re so sorry and it won&#39;t happen again and they love you and then do the exact same thing a week later</p>&mdash; 🐶🩸Page🩸🐶 (@Vampuppy_Page) <a href="https://twitter.com/Vampuppy_Page/status/1744568166548754454?ref_src=twsrc%5Etfw">January 9, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>